jreisinger/go/README.md

 *slice* - segment of an array; like an array, it's indexable and has a length; unlike array, this length is allowed to change

 *map* - unordered collection of key/value pairs (associative array, hash table, dictionary)

+*pointer* - references a location in memory where a value is stored rather than the value itself